ResistancePlatform/resistance-core/README.md

-Zcash 2.0.1
+Resistance 2.0.1
 <img align="right" width="120" height="80" src="doc/imgs/logo.png">
 ===========

-What is Zcash?
+What is Resistance?
 --------------

 [Zcash](https://z.cash/) is an implementation of the "Zerocash" protocol.